usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 * Certification by an approved accreditation authority
 * Runtime interrogation of signed metadata (e.g., attestation) as described in [Section 5.2.4](#attestation).

-Biometric matching SHOULD be performed locally on claimant's device or MAY be performed at a central verifier.
+Biometric matching can be performed locally on claimant's device or at a central verifier.
+Because of the potential for attacks on a larger scale at central verifiers, local matching is preferred.

 If matching is performed centrally: